Spying On Bond Making In Solution

 They watched the reaction at the SACLA facility, in Sayo, Japan, which houses an X-ray free-electron laser.
 These types of lasers emit X-rays by accelerating electrons to high energies.
 In the experiments, the researchers initiated the reaction with a laser pulse and then analyzed the diffraction of an additional X-ray pulse as it interacted with the reacting molecules.
 The chemists observed as the trimeric complex went from a bent to linear conformation, formed and shortened two Au–Au bonds, and then formed a third bond to produce a tetramer.
 They also obtained three-dimensional structures of reaction intermediates with sub-angstrom spatial resolution.

-“The ability to visualize the dynamics of chemical reactions—that is, atomic motion—is a kind of holy grail, and this work represents an important step in this direction,” says Eric Vauthey of the University of Geneva, who is an ultrafast photochemistry specialist.
+“The ability to visualize the dynamics of chemical reactions—that is, atomic motion—is a kind of holy grail, and this work represents an important step in this direction,” says Eric Vauthey of the University of Geneva, who is a specialist in ultrafast photochemistry.

 The study’s novelty is its use of X-ray scattering to follow bond formation in a weakly bound complex in solution, notes Erik T. J. Nibbering of the Max Born Institute, in Berlin, who is a femtosecond chemistry expert.
 Chemists’ ultimate goal is to explain how atoms move in a structure during the course of a reaction.
 Spectroscopy struggles to show this, and the use of time-resolved X-ray scattering helps overcome this limitation, he says.